 1. Plan for Health Care Costs

-3. Reviewing Your Assets
+3. Review Your Assets

 Find out exactly what assets you own that will be available for use to you after retirement.

-4. Calculate Your Investment Risk Tolerance
+4. Assess Your Investment Risk Tolerance

 Carefully consider the amount of risk you are able to tolerate.
 The amount of risk that you can tolerate in exchange for a higher possible return is your risk tolerance.

 Generally the the older you get the lower your risk tolerance as you do not have the benefit of time to recover from losses.
-Thus, you risk tolerance will be higher if you begin your retirement planning really early.
-So you should begin planning for your retirement as early as possible.
+Thus, you risk tolerance can be higher if you begin your retirement planning really early.
+So ideally you should begin planning for your retirement as early as possible.

 5. Develop a Savings Strategy

 You should aim to save at least 10% of your current income; you should also try to save on every day expenses so that you can put in more towards your retirement nest egg.

 Retirement Planner: Start yours today, it's the first step to a successful retirement.